cakephp/docs/en/development/errors.rst

    Would ignore all deprecations from your ``Models`` directory and the ``Contacts`` plugin in your application.

-.. versionadded:: 4.2.0
-    The ``Error.ignoredDeprecationPaths`` option was added.

 .. php:class:: ExceptionRenderer(Exception $exception)

 Changing Exception Handling